rxlabz/rxlabz.github.io/drafts/algrafx_EN.md

         ),
       );

-  /// ajoute un segment entre le dernier point du segment précédent et la nouvelle position void _addSegment(Offset offset) {
+  /// adds a segment between the last point of the previous segment and the new position void _addSegment(Offset offset) {
     _segments
       ..add(